harness/developer-hub/docs/software-engineering-insights/access-control/manage-access-control-for-collections.md

 In this section, we will walk through the process of defining and managing access controls for resource groups within an account and project-level scope.

-We will cover how to set up permissions for Insights at the account level, as well as limiting access to specific Insights at the project level.
+We will cover how to set up permissions for Collections at the Account level, as well as limiting access to specific Collections at the project level.

 ### Account Level